kamalbhavyam/IT-Projects/2048 Game/README.md

 - E to lookahead into future possibilities
 - P to print entire history upto current state
 - I to print state information
+- F to let Expectimax Agent play the game

 ### Implementation Details